 Do custodial accounts have contribution limits?

 There are no income or contribution limits for custodial accounts, meaning an account can hold as much money as you want.
 The exception is a custodial IRA.
 Since this is a type of retirement account, it’s still subject to IRA contribution limits.
-The 2024 limit is $7,000 or the amount the minor earned during the year, whichever is less.
+The 2025 limit is $7,000 or the amount the minor earned during the year, whichever is less.
+This is the same limit as 2024.

 Do custodial accounts affect financial aid eligibility?